wildfish/wildfish-django-starter/README.rst

 Wildfish Django Starter
 =====================

-A Django 1.6 project template to kick start development for new projects.
+A Django 1.6 project cookiecutter template to kick start development for new projects.
 Includes apps and settings useful for 9/10 projects.

 Features
 ----------